... Coaching Shared Knowledge Dismiss

 Unfortunately for Guardiola and Munich, the tie finished 3-0 to Barcelona, although all of the goals were scored in the final 13 minutes.
 Nevertheless, the approach by Guardiola demonstrated his innovative thinking in what was unquestionably a difficult task; namely, to try to contain arguably the best forward line in world football.

 The biggest advantage that comes with playing a 3-5-2 is the number of players in the middle of the park.
 Controlling the center of the field and you control the game.
-The possession in the center of the field when a team has the necessary quality can be easy.
-The central axis provides more options to attack, pass, shoot and assist.
+The possession in the center of the field, when a team has the necessary quality, can be easy.
+The central axis provides more options to attack, pass, shoot, and assist.

 Another great advantage is the flexibility and the many alternatives that a team has during the build up.
 Many teams that use a 4 at the back line, choose during the build up, especially against high pressing teams, to drop a midfield at the back line to create overloads and assist with the ball progression.
 A system using 3 central defenders provides that tactical option without the need to move players from another line.

 Teams that “playing with back 3” have more numbers in the central areas, and when they win the ball back, there are more chances for overloads.
-In addition, the formation provides a natural structure with rhombus and triangles that is one of the fundamentals of a possession-positional play.
+In addition, the formation provides a natural structure with rhombus and triangles which is one of the fundamentals of a possession-positional play.

 If a coach’s philosophy is a Positional Play and the utilization of half spaces, then a system with three at the back has natural positioning of players in half spaces.
 The utilization of half spaces (link) gives multiple options for build up and maintain possession but also for the finishing phase.